West of Drumochter Munros

 Bridge over the Allt Coire Dhomhain

-From Sgairneach Mhor's trig point, start to head east, downhill on a path.
-The path keeps to the crest of Sgairneach Mhor's eastern shoulder and further on contours around a bump (marked 758 on OS maps) before dropping to a bealach
+From Sgairneach Mhor's trig point, start to head east, downhill on a faint path.
+The path keeps to the crest of Sgairneach Mhor's eastern shoulder above Coire Creagach and drops to a gap just before reaching a small bump (marked 758 on OS maps).

-before the Sow of Atholl.
-From the bealach head directly uphill, north-east over heather.
-It's only a climb of just over 150m to the Sow of Atholl's summit
+If aiming up the Sow of Atholl, from the gap, pick up an obvious set of ATV tracks heading south-east to follow to a bealach below the Sow of Atholl.
+Head directly uphill, north-east over patchy heather - it's a mere climb of just over 150m to the Sow of Atholl's summit

 .